rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

-You can see how, within the `text()` function, we’ve set both the language (English), the region (US), the font family to use (Lato), and the size (11pt).
+You can see how, within the `text()` function, we’ve set both the language (English) and the region (US).
+These are relevant in terms of how Typst formats language- and region-specific things like quote styles.
+We also set the font family to use (Lato) and its size (11pt).
 The font family and size will be visible when we render again:

 ![](typst-report-typst-text.png)